Dr Oliver Bond Dr Matthew Baerman Dr Tatiana Reid (Edinburgh)

 The Nuer Literacy Initiative targets inequalities in access to mother-tongue education in the Nuer language, spoken in South Sudan and Ethiopia, and by a broader global diaspora community.
 South Sudan has some of the lowest literacy rates of any country in the world, with only around 35% of the adult population estimated to have basic literacy skills.
 Ongoing civil conflict has had a devastating impact on its people and social infrastructure, and led to the displacement of more than 4 million people, with some 2 million fleeing to neighbouring countries in East Africa.
 As a consequence, an international approach to language development is required.

-The project supports international cooperation between linguists in the UK, educational facilitators at the South African Institute for Distance Education (SAIDE), Nuer language activists in East Africa, and a rapidly growing online community of Nuer speakers, of over 2500 members.
+Building on our existing success establishing Nuer's first interactive online dictionary nuerlexicon.com and the Nuer Lexicon Facebook Group, the NLI project supports international cooperation between linguists in the UK, educational facilitators at the South African Institute for Distance Education (Saide), Nuer language activists in East Africa, and a rapidly growing online community of Nuer speakers, of over 4000 members.
 The project facilitates cultural expression and participation in an inclusive and accessible creative economy.
 Using purpose-built technological solutions, the project tests a new model for supporting under-resourced languages by engaging a digital network of Nuer stakeholders in the coproduction of creative, culturally appropriate resources to support sustainable, linguistically informed practice for language and literacy development.